Chateau Musar: Production

 The red wine, which is the best known is made from Cabernet Sauvignon, Cinsault, Carignan, Grenache, and Mourvèdre grapes in varying amounts each year.
 The whites are made from Obaideh (related to Chardonnay) and Merwah (related to Sémillon).
 Both wines contain classic Bordeaux grapes, however they are very different, as they are made in a natural wine style with significant bottle variation.
 The wines generally improve with age, both the red and whites.

 They also produce a single vineyard wine, Hochar, which is similar to the red Musar but is oak aged for only 9 months, and can be drunk younger, as well as the Cuvée Musar range, both produced as a red, white and a rosé.
-Hochar Père et Fils is released earlier and can be used as an indication of what the Chateau Musar wine will be like.
-It is usually around half the price of the regular Chateau Musar.
-They have also begun production of a restaurant range, Musar Mosaic, and a wine from their younger grapes, Musar Jeune.